 - VMware and XenServer credentials

-- Other credentials (for example, Amazon CloudWatch keys, HTTP proxy)
+- Other credentials (for example, Amazon Web Services (AWS) keys, HTTP proxy)

-Define your (administrative) credentials for all types of target devices that you want to monitor in the Root group of the device tree.
-Devices that you add to PRTG will inherit these automatically, so often you will not have to re-enter credentials, depending on the used monitoring technology.
+Define your (administrative) credentials for all types of target devices that you want to monitor in the root group of the device tree.
+Devices that you add to PRTG automatically inherit these credentials, so you usually do not need to reenter credentials.

 This section briefly describes the most common monitoring technologies.

-SNMP is a set of standards for communication with devices in a TCP/IP network.
+SNMP is a set of standards for communication with devices in a Transmission Control Protocol (TCP)/IP network.
 SNMP monitoring is useful if you are responsible for servers and network devices such as hosts, routers, hubs, and switches.
-It enables you to keep an eye on network and bandwidth usage, and monitor important issues such as uptime and traffic levels.
+It enables you to keep an eye on network and bandwidth usage, and to monitor important metrics such as uptime and traffic levels.

 You can use SNMP to monitor the bandwidth usage of routers and switches on a port-by-port basis, as well as device readings such as memory and CPU load.
 The target devices must support SNMP.
-Most devices with enabled SNMP require the same configuration like SNMP version and community string.
-To find out how to set up SNMP on a specific device, search in the internet for your device name or model and SNMP configuration.
-You will likely get plenty of information on how to configure SNMP.
+Most devices with enabled SNMP require the same configuration (identical SNMP version and community string).
+To learn how to set up SNMP on a specific device, search the internet for its name and SNMP configuration.

-When you use a sensor with this technology, PRTG sends small data packets to devices, for example, querying routers, switches, and servers for the traffic counters of each port.
-These queries trigger reply packets from the device.
-Compared to PRTG's other bandwidth monitoring technologies via flows, packet sniffing, or WMI, the SNMP option creates the least CPU and network load.
+When you use a sensor with this technology, PRTG sends small data packets to a device, which in turn trigger reply packets.
+Compared to other bandwidth monitoring technologies via World Wide Name (WWN), packet sniffing, or Windows Management Instrumentation (WMI), the SNMP option creates the least CPU and network load.

-PRTG supports three versions of the SNMP protocol: Version 1, version 2c, and version 3.
+PRTG supports three versions of the SNMP protocol: version 1, 2c, and 3.

 This is the oldest and most basic version of SNMP.

 - Con: Limited security because it only uses a simple password (community string) and sends data in clear text (unencrypted).
 Because of this, you should only use it inside LANs behind firewalls, but not in WANs.
-Version 1 only supports 32-bit counters, which are not enough for high-load (gigabits/second) bandwidth monitoring.
+SNMP v1 only supports 32-bit counters, which are not enough for high-load (gigabits/second) bandwidth monitoring.

 This version adds 64-bit counters.

-- Pro: Supports 64-bit counters to monitor bandwidth usage in networks with gigabits/second loads.
+- Advantage: Supports 64-bit counters to monitor bandwidth usage in networks with gigabits/second loads.

 This version adds authentication and encryption to SNMP.

-- Pro: Offers user accounts and authentication for multiple users and optional data packet encryption, increasing available security; plus all advantages of Version 2c.
+- Advantage: Offers user accounts and authentication for multiple users and optional data packet encryption to increase available security.
+Has all advantages of SNMP v2c.

-- Con: Difficult to configure and higher overhead for the probe, which will reduce the number of devices that you can monitor (see here for more information).
+- Disadvantage: Difficult to configure and higher overhead for the probe, which reduces the number of devices that you can monitor (see SNMP Overload and Limitations of the SNMP System for more information).

 Various devices can send SNMP trap messages to notify you of system events.